 “Yes ma.”
 I rise up and hug her.
 My friends snigger behind us.
 After all these years, the old woman still doesn’t know I’m Igbo.
 I don’t blame her.
 She has never met my parents before and secondly, I come off more Yoruba than her son.

 And it’s not as if I don’t want to get married.
-I desperately do.
+I do.
 But I haven’t found the one yet.
-Cliché as that may sound, it’s the plain truth as you would come to find out.
-All of my close friends are married, Bobby being the last to walk down the aisle.
+Cliché as that may sound, it’s the truth.
+All my close friends are married, Bobby being the last to walk down the aisle.
 My life is going to be shitty from now on.
 I will be the butt-end of their jokes.
-They and their wives are going to pair me with all sorts of women, left, right and center.
-I’ll be left out of family-oriented outings and such.
+They and their wives are going to pair me with all sorts of women and I’ll be left out of family outings and such.
 When they’re talking about school fees, sexless wives and family planning, I’ll be brooding in a corner like an idiot.
-Like I said, pot of beans life.